Skip to content

 What to do

-• Run a DoxxScan to map every link between your handles, emails, phone numbers, and real identity, then use the no-subscription cleanup to remove what appears.
+• Run a DoxxScan to map every link between your handles, emails, phone numbers, and real identity, then use the cleanup to remove what appears.

 • Rotate any password you used at MAA or any related professional service, and enable two-factor authentication through an authenticator app everywhere that same password was reused.